-Employees who are unable to work due to illness/injury must contact the Clerk /Clerk or Chair (as appropriate) as soon as possible or arrange for someone else to do this on their behalf.
+Employees who are unable to work due to illness/injury must contact the Executive Officer /Clerk or Chairman (as appropriate) as soon as possible or arrange for someone else to do this on their behalf.
 This should be no later than 09.15am on the first day of absence or the nearest working day.
 The employee should provide some indication of:

-• The nature of the absence
+• The nature of the absence;

-- The date the injury/illness began (including weekends and holidays) - The expected duration of the absence, and - Whether there are any immediate work commitments that need completing/reassigning during the absence
+- The date the injury/illness began (including weekends and holidays); - The expected duration of the absence; and - Whether there are any immediate work commitments that need completing/reassigning during the absence.

-The employee must maintain contact with either the Clerk/Chair during any period of sickness absence lasting longer than one day, so that they are aware of any progress and the expected date of return to work.
+The employee must maintain contact with either the Executive Officer/Clerk or Chairman/Councillor during any period of sickness absence lasting longer than one day, so that they are aware of any progress and the expected date of return to work.
 If the employee is unable to do so, they must arrange for someone else to do this on their behalf.